 What to Pack:

 Definitely pack a good pair of walking shoes since this is a great way to explore the cities and save money on transportation.
-Girls, I wouldn’t even bother bringing heals.
+Girls, I wouldn’t even bother bringing heels.
 The cobblestone makes it impossible to walk and people usually dress pretty casual to go out there.
 Portugal uses the two-pin continental plug which has two round pins and operates on 230V and 50Hz AC so make sure you bring a converter.

 Tipping and Payment: